nextstrain/auspice/docs/customise-client/requests.rst

 Google Analytics (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Auspice has the potential to include Google Analytics in a limited fashion.
-See `the client customisation API documentation <customise-client/api.md#available-customisations>`__ for how to set this.
+See :ref:`the client customisation API documentation <client-api-available-customisations>` for how to set this.
 Note that these requests are only made if you specify a Google Analytics key during build-time customisation of the client.